All Saints’ Church Renhold Bedfordshire, England

 in remembrance of me.

-Christ is risen:
+[Jesus Christ is Lord:]

 Therefore, Lord and heavenly Father,